Skip to content

 Where, exactly?
 “The areas you want to define,” says Sara.
 “Add contour along your forehead, cheekbones, and down each side of the jaw.
 Then, buff out with a sponge or brush in small motions so you don’t lose the definition of the sculpt placement.”

-We’ll take both, please and thanks.
+We’ll take both, please, and thank you.

 Model applies Milk Makeup Matte Bronzer in Spaced to the high points of her face on a white background